Top 10 Moments Over 10 Years of Ink Factory

 Ink Factory was founded in the Fulton Market neighborhood of Chicago.
 Just as we were starting to grow, so did the neighborhood (and working out of Ryan’s loft got a bit too tight).
 We found the perfect fit for our growing team in the Bucktown neighborhood.
 HQ2 was a wonderful building built in 1894.
 We pushed the limits of this space and worked with amazing architects to redesign it so that it worked with our evolving services and growing team.
 We even were voted by Crain’s Chicago Business as one of the “Coolest Offices in Chicago for 2016!”

 In this space, our team grew from the three co-founders and an incredible intern (Alison!) to a team of 10 people and a dog.
 We hosted workshops, client meetings and brainstorm sessions, 3 pm dance parties, and continued to improve the ways we best support our clients and each other.

-4. Expanding our team and full-time staff to 13
+4. Expanding our team to 13

 Our first addition to the team, Alison, started as an intern at The School of the Art Institute of Chicago.
 And our first full-time employee was Teresa – who is our rockstar Director of Operations today.
 Alison soon followed as our next full-time employee followed by artist and visual note-taker, Ariana.
 Since then, we’ve added an incredible mix of talents and personalities to our team – growing to 13 as of recent!
 Our extended network of artists, musicians, actors, writers, and mentors has helped us pave the way for the constant evolution of Ink Factory.